Suunto D4i Novo Dive Computer Review

 Since dive computers were introduced they gained more and more popularity.
 There are many models out there targeting all levels of different divers with regards to their experience.

-The D4i Novo is a mid-range computer with all the features you’d expect as a medium experienced diver.
-It is made by Suunto which is known to produce high-quality dive equipment and personal dive computers.
-Suunto was founded in 1936 and makes a range of dive gear.
+The Suunto D4i Novo is a mid-range diving computer with all the features you’d expect as a medium experienced diver.
+It is made by Suunto which is known to produce high-quality dive equipment and personal scuba diving computers.
+Suunto was founded in 1936 and makes a range of dive gear, including scuba equipment for kids.

 - Compact and Light